mnelissen/coo/README.md

 "C c(5);" declares a variable called "c" and calls its constructor with the value 5.

+### Destructors

+For stack variables, destructors run automatically at end of function.
+Return statements are translated into 'goto' statements that jump to a common point at the end of the function.

+When using goto, do not jump over declaring new variables.
+This will also skip their constructor calls.
+But at exit of function, the destructor will be called anyway likely leading to wrong behavior.

 ### Call inherited functions

 In general member names and therefore function calls are unique.
 But when